 Best for Families: La Zebra

 For the perfect family vacation to Tulum, look no further than La Zebra.
-With all 15 spacious rooms sitting right on the sand, children have plenty of space to run and play right outside.
+With most of the 29 spacious rooms sitting right on the sand, children have plenty of space to run and play right outside.
 A daybed on the beach is reserved for every room at all times — making it the ideal home base for a day at the beach, and wait staff will gladly bring food and drinks right to you, simplifying meal times.
 The on-site restaurant is open all day, too, and reasonably priced given the high quality and location — a plate of tacos will set you back around $10.

 La Zebra also has an on-site spa, so parents can easily sneak away for some me-time.
 When a change of scene is needed, La Zebra is smack-dab in the middle of Tulum’s best shopping boutiques and restaurants: Hartwood, Casa Banana, and The Real Coconut are all within a few minutes’ walk.
 The staff is also happy to organize excursions to cenotes, nature watching, or Mayan ruins if you're interested.